 Anyone who has purchased a co-op apartment in New York City will be familiar with the Aztech Recognition Agreement.
 However, if you’re wondering what an ancient Mexican civilization has to do with purchasing a co-op apartment, don’t worry.
 It tends to confuse and not just because of the name.

 Here we break it down for you, explaining what it is and how it works.
 As you’ll see, it has nothing to do with Mexican history and everything to do with board packages of buyers financing a co-op purchase.

 What is an Aztech Recognition Agreement?What is an Aztech Recognition Agreement?

-Put, it’s an agreement that protects both the lender and the co-op.
-Anyone who wishes to purchase a co-op apartment does so by purchasing shares in the corporation.
+Anyone who wishes to purchase a co-op apartment does so by buying shares in the corporation.
 The sales contract includes the agreement protecting both the lender and the co-op.
 The document stipulates that the co-ops lien gets priority over the banks.
-If the buyer defaults on their payments, there will be no changes to the lease without the bank being first notified.
+If the buyer defaults on their payments, there will be no changes to the lease without the bank being notified first.
+You will need one of these documents if you do so through mortgage financing.

-Through the agreement, the co-op also promises to notify the lender if the buyer fails to pay maintenance or other co-op fees.
-Procedures are set out for the lender and co-op.
-Instructions on what to do in the event of a default.
+The lender agrees to make payments on behalf of the defaulted shareholder.
+The co-op also promises to notify the lender if the buyer fails to pay maintenance or other co-op fees through the agreement.
+In addition, procedures for the lender and co-op, including Instructions in case of a default event.
+They are thus preventing the co-op from foreclosing.
 This way, it works as an early warning system of a borrower’s financial difficulty with the lender.

 What are the benefits?What are the benefits?

-Shareholders tend to be a lot more concerned about potentially going into arrears than making timely maintenance payments.
+Shareholders tend to be more concerned about potentially going into arrears than making timely maintenance payments.
 It usually takes one letter from the lender to ensure they keep their payments on time.

 How can I get the Aztech Recognition Agreement?How can I get the Aztech Recognition Agreement?